pongasoft/emscripten-glfw/README.md

   `GLFW_GAMEPAD_AXIS_RIGHT_TRIGGER`, `GLFW_GAMEPAD_BUTTON_LEFT_THUMB` and `GLFW_GAMEPAD_BUTTON_RIGHT_THUMB`
 - `GLFW_GAMEPAD_AXIS_LEFT_TRIGGER` and `GLFW_GAMEPAD_AXIS_RIGHT_TRIGGER` are now properly represented as an analog value in the range [-1.0, +1.0]
-- Please note the change in version numbering which from now on will be tied to the GLFW version implemented + date of release of this port to avoid confusion
+- Please note the change in version numbering, which from now on will be tied to the GLFW version implemented + date of release of this port to avoid confusion

 #### 1.1.0 - 2024-02-29 | emscripten 3.1.56